-Recently I asked a question over in the KRose Marketing Group.
-A lot of members responded and said they were having trouble turning followers into paying customers.
+Recently I asked a question on Facebook, and a lot of followers responded and said they were having trouble turning followers into paying customers.
 While it’s important to increase engagement, get followers and talk to your dream client on social media, none of that is doing any good if we are not turning those followers into paying customers.

 This is a hurdle we really need to overcome, but I want to let you know you are not alone.
 It broke my heart when I saw one of my competitors running a Facebook ad that I believe had four or five likes, zero engagement as far as comments and it had no link.
 I knew right away, they had not turned one follower of that Facebook ad into a paying customer.